matthiasmullie/mullie.eu/_posts/2013-06-13-regular-expressions-advanced.md

 I guess by now you've learned to appreciate the power that regular expressions harness.
 You'll now always have your enhanced regex-knowledge to save your ass when dealing with complex structured data, but don't be blind for other solutions.
 Though the possibilities are endless, depending on your specific task, other solutions may be far superior, like a DOM/SAX-based parser for XML.

 *Please note that the code examples were centered around accurately explaining a specific subject, and may not cover all edge cases.
-For the sake of clarity, the @import-regex is ignorant of whitespace and single quote delimiters, and the XML nodes ignores self-closing tags.*
+For the sake of clarity, the `@import`-regex is ignorant of whitespace and single quote delimiters, and the XML nodes ignores self-closing tags.*